Dale Earnhardt Jr.: 2015

-At Kentucky, Earnhardt Jr. struggled with overheated brakes, and even caused a caution when he brushed the outside wall in turns 3 and 4 halfway through the race.
+At Kentucky, Earnhardt Jr. struggled with overheated brakes and even caused a caution when he brushed the outside wall in turns 3 and 4 halfway through the race.
 Later, on lap 206, he would be the subject of controversy when he rear-ended Danica Patrick and spun her out, in part because of his faulty brakes.
 Patrick retaliated by cursing at Earnhardt on the radio and ramming him on pit road.
-Earnhardt was perplexed with Patrick's reaction, saying "I mean, what am I supposed to say other than the truth?
+Earnhardt was perplexed with Patrick's reaction, saying, "I mean, what am I supposed to say other than the truth?
 We didn't have any brakes going into the corner.
 I know better than to run into her because it gets so much attention.
 There wasn't nothing I could do.
 I mean, as hard as I hit her, what the hell did she think I was doing?
 Trying to wreck her?
 We ain't got no problem.
 It's not like we were having a problem out on the racetrack with her.
 It's not like I just drew her name out of a hat and decided she was the one I was going to run into tonight."

 At New Hampshire, Earnhardt Jr. started 19th and finished 5th.

 At Indianapolis, Earnhardt Jr. was running well until lap 147, when he got forced into the grass in turn 1 and spun out.
 He was able to salvage a 22nd-place finish.

 Returning to Pocono, Earnhardt Jr. was involved in a spin on a restart on lap 72 that also involved Kurt Busch.
-His car did not take severe damage, however, and despite running mid-pack for most of the second half of the race and running 17th with four laps to go, he ended up finishing in fourth place after many other drivers including the leaders at four laps to go ran out of fuel.
+His car did not take severe damage, however, and despite running mid-pack for most of the second half of the race and running 17th with four laps to go, he ended up finishing 4th after many other drivers, including the leaders at four laps to go, ran out of fuel.

-At Watkins Glen, Earnhardt was able to start 7th and finished 11th after running in the top 10 all day, but running out of fuel on the last lap.
+At Watkins Glen, Earnhardt was able to start seventh and finished eleventh after running in the Top 10 all day, but running out of fuel on the last lap.

-Returning to Michigan, Earnhardt Jr. started inside the top 10 and was running in the top 3 in the early part of the race.
-After battling an ill-handling racecar, he was able to finish 10th.
+Returning to Michigan, Earnhardt Jr. started inside the top ten and was running in the top three in the early part of the race.
+After battling an ill-handling racecar, he was able to finish tenth.